manyducksco/borf/packages/server/README.md

 // Each service is created once per request.
 // Two API calls will use two different instances, but all middleware in the same API call will use one instance. app.service("example", ExampleService, {
-  // If lifecycle is 'app' only one copy of the service exists
+  // If lifecycle is 'app', one instance is created when the app starts.
-  // If lifecycle is 'request', a new copy is created for each request
+  // If lifecycle is 'request', a new instance is created for each request.
   lifecycle: "app" | "request",
+  options: {
+    /* service options object */
+  },
 });

 // Create API routes with functions named after HTTP methods (`get`, `post`, `delete`, etc.)